lukebrez/2022_brezovec_walking/README.md

 Stanford, CA
 94305

-Please note that this code based was designed to run on our custom compute clusters and as such is not runnable out of the box on arbirary systems.
+Please note that this code base was designed to run on our custom compute clusters and as such is not runnable out of the box on arbirary systems.
 However, any additional information required to reanalyze the data reported in this paper is available from the lead contact upon request.
 Please email brezovec@stanford.edu or trc@stanford.edu with questions.